 Here is an Example:

 We served a Church in the North Houston area that was looking to do a 560K project.
 Initially, the thought was to raise the cash and then move forward with the project full steam ahead.
-Especially since they were debt free and had been for about 10 years.
-In preparation, the Church started a Capital Campaign that would last 3 years.
+In fact, the Church had been debt free for about 10 years and there was little desire to ever go back in debt.
+Therefore, in preparation, the Church started a Capital Campaign that would last 3 years.
 The Church pledged about 530K.
-Rather than waiting 3 years, the Church researched a few lending institutions and selected one that appeared to be the best fit.
+Knowing the space was a need immediately, rather than waiting 3 years, the Church researched a few lending institutions and selected one that appeared to be the best fit.
 This allowed them to start the project knowing the loan would be paid off in about 3-4 years.
 If the Church chose to wait and fund raise, they would have 530K cash on hand, but the project would have cost nearly 700K at this time.

 Like I said, this approach will NOT work in every situation and several factors must be considered.
-If Church debt is too high, the project size, cash could be raise in less than 14 months….ect. are some aspects that have an affect on this decision.
+If Church debt is too high, the project size is small, cash could be raise in less than 12 months….ect. are some aspects that have an affect on this decision.
 Ultimately, fear and believing debt is strictly wrong can and should not be the only considerations.
 Because avoiding the debt may be worse stewardship than taking out the loan.

 We would be happy to navigate these waters with you and help determine a game plan that meets the needs of your Church specifically.